 Having a great design can make or break a blog.
 If it is too busy and cluttered it will turn users off and convert badly.

 So I wanted a theme that was clean, simple & easy to read.
-After a lot of searching I finally settled on the Convergence theme.

-I spent the next week tinkering with it and customising it to meet the goals above.
+I found a free theme and I spent the next week tinkering with it and customising it to meet the goals above.

 Forming The Ultimate Relationship